 In 2019, he began an MMA career, fighting for Bellator.
 Although many wrestlers who transition to the octagon tend to fall short on their careersnote , he made a good impression on his first fight, where he submitted J. W. Kiser on January 27.
 Hager followed that up by submitting TJ Jones on May 11.

 "All-American American Tropes":

-- Seems to be heading into this direction after his confrontation with Rusev on the 6/30/2014 edition of RAW.
+- All-American Face: Inverted, as he was an all American heel.
+However, he headed temporarily into this direction after his confrontation with Rusev on the 6/30/2014 edition of RAW.

 - Badass Boast: Told Randy he should be worried about him because he was "Bigger, Stronger and Younger".

 - Beard of Evil: When he returned from his six months of absent he sported one.

 - Boisterous Bruiser: He spends a lot of time in his matches yelling, beating his chest and running around with his arms outstretched.